CyberRa1/APT-Hub/README.md

 # APT-Hub
-APT hub, It help's research to updated on the latest APT activities.
+APT hub, It help's research to collect information and data on the latest APT activities.
 It collects following data on give APT name

 - APT profiles (Malpedia, MITRE)
 - IOCs of current year (otx.alienvault)